Near Vertical Startup During International Relocation

 Results

-Near vertical start up in new location
+Achieved a near vertical startup in the new location

 Improved efficiencies achieved in new lines

-Confidence and certainty of outcome
+Demonstrated confidence and certainty of outcome

 The Project